We are open and shipping all items with no delay! Free 2-5 Days Shipping

 The question I ask myself is, "What experience do I want to have?" and this applies as much to tourist sites as it does to eating and drinking spots across the city.

-I’ve put together a list of tea spots that are known for several different reasons but will hopefully provide a specific yet special experience that you may be looking for as a tea lover.
+I've put together a list of tea spots that are known for several reasons but will hopefully provide a specific yet special experience that you may be looking for as a tea lover.

 1. airKitchen – Tea Ceremony Experiences

-Some enjoy a simple cup of tea in the morning; others look for the perfect sweets to enjoy with their drink. airKitchen offers a unique service combining local Japanese know-how with all kinds of tea ceremonies and classes.
-Whether you’re looking to partake in a traditional tea ceremony or learn how to make tea sweets, AirKitchen offers a connection between you and the locals.
-The services are relatively inexpensive as well, ranging from 2500 yen to 8800 yen ($25–88 dollars).
-The real benefit is that the choice is yours, and AirKitchen offers nothing but choices for whatever experience you’re hoping to attain.
-I am friends with Yuta Murase, the owner of AirKitchen, and here are some of the images he provided me to share with you.
+Some enjoy a simple cup of tea in the morning, and others look for the perfect sweets to enjoy with their drink. airKitchen offers a unique service combining local Japanese know-how with all kinds of tea ceremonies and classes.
+Whether you’re looking to partake in a traditional tea ceremony or wanting to learn how to make tea sweets, airKitchen offers a connection between you and the locals.
+The services are also relatively inexpensive, ranging from 2500 yen to 8800 yen ($25–88 dollars).
+The real benefit is that the choice is yours, and airKitchen offers nothing but choices for whatever experience you are hoping to attain.

 Click here to book tea ceremony experiences!